 So the other guy gets down on his knees and looks closely, then responding, “Looks like dog shit.”

 Then the head guy says, “Smell it.”
-So the other guy smells it and replies, “Smells like dog shit.”
+So the other takes a whiff and replies, “Smells like dog shit.”

 Then the head guy says, “Taste it.”
 So the other guy sticks his tongue on it and winces, “Tastes like dog shit!”

 Then head honcho then grins & nods while summarizing, “Good thing we didn’t step in it.”